flutesys/slate/source/index.html.md

 We also invented **Smart Failover**.
-That means if we detect provider-caused spam bounces (such as [this](https://mailchannels.zendesk.com/hc/en-us/articles/202191674-Fixing-the-550-5-7-1-RBL-Sender-blocked-IP-or-domain-error)), we will automatically send through another provider configured in your environment, ensuring much better IP reliability than any single email provider can ever give you.
+That means if we detect provider-caused spam bounces (such as [this](https://mailchannels.zendesk.com/hc/en-us/articles/202191674-Fixing-the-550-5-7-1-RBL-Sender-blocked-IP-or-domain-error)), we will automatically send through other configured providers, ensuring much better IP reliability than any single email provider can ever give you.
 Also, if a provider ever goes down or experiences delays (it happens surprisingly often) we automatically route your requests to another provider that you've configured.